appdrop-team/publishing-guide-environment-setup/README.md

 3. [Appdrop Environment Setup](#appdrop-environment-setup)
 4. [Next Steps](#next-steps)

-In [Section 2 of our Publishing Guide](https://github.com/appdrop-team/publishing-guide-app-setup), you'll complete the process of testing your app on a device and publishing it.
+In [Section 2 of our Publishing Guide](https://github.com/appdrop-team/publishing-guide-app-setup), you'll complete the process of testing your app on a device and uploading the code.

 <hr>